Best Mattress for Back Sleepers: Reviews and Buyer’s Guide

 You might also consider switching to side sleeping since this position opens up the airways and allows for better breathing during sleep.

-Pregnant women should also avoid back sleeping in their second and third trimesters since it can cause numbness and poor circulation.
+Pregnant women should also avoid back sleeping in their second and third trimesters since it can cause numbness and poor circulation to mother and baby.

 What Should Back Sleepers Look for in a Mattress?